WinnyTroy/Django-Notes/Postgress-Nginx-Gunicorn-Django.md

 We're now ready to roll!

+Open the settigns.py file in order to setup Postgres

+Change this...
+            DATABASES = {
+        'default': {
+        'ENGINE': 'django.db.backends.sqlite3',
+        'NAME': os.path.join(BASE_DIR, 'db.sqlite3'),
+    }
+}

+To this...

+         DATABASES = {
+        'default': {
+        'ENGINE': 'django.db.backends.postgresql_psycopg2',
+        'NAME': 'myproject',
+        'USER': 'myprojectuser',
+        'PASSWORD': 'password',
+        'HOST': 'localhost',
+        'PORT': '',
+    }
+}

+Done? root back to main, Make migrations, migrate

+         python manage.py makemigrations
+         python manage.py migrate

+After this, the database structure has been defined so now we can create an administrative account by typing:

+         python manage.py createsuperuser

+You will be prompted to select a username, provide an email address and choose and confirm your password.
+Now you can test your database by running the server.

 ###Install NGINX
 NGINX is and incredibly fast and light-weight web server.
 We will use it to serve up our static files for our Django app.